Library history: Library in Mesopotamia

 The Assyrian King Assurbanipal created one of the greatest libraries in Nineveh in the seventh century BCE.
 The collection consisted of over 30,000 tablets written in a variety of languages.
-The collection was cataloged both by the shape of the tablet and by the subject of the content (Murray, 2009, p.
-8-9).
+The collection was cataloged both by the shape of the tablet and by the subject of the content.
 The library had separate rooms for the different topics: government, history, law, astronomy, geography, and so on.
 The tablets also contained myths, hymns, and even jokes.
 Assurbanipal would send scribes to visit every corner of his kingdom to copy the content of other libraries.
 His library contained many of the most important literary works of the day, including the epic of Gilgamesh.
 Assurbanipal's Royal Library also had one of the first library catalogs.
-Unfortunately, Nineveh was eventually destroyed and the library was lost in a fire.
+Unfortunately, Nineveh was eventually destroyed, and the library was lost in a fire.

 Libraries in Ancient Greece

 The Greek government was the first to sponsor public libraries.
-By 500 BCE both Athens and Samos had begun creating libraries for the public, though as most of the population was illiterate these spaces were serving a small, educated portion of the community (Murray, 2009, p.
-14).
+By 500 BCE both Athens and Samos had begun creating libraries for the public, though as most of the population was illiterate these spaces were serving a small, educated portion of the community.
 Athens developed a city archive at the Metroon in 405 BCE, where documents were stored in sealed jars.
 These would have saved the documents, but they would have been difficult to consult regularly.
-In Paros around the same time, contracts were placed in the temple for safe keeping, and a Book curse was placed for extra protection.
+In Paros, around the same time, contracts were placed in the temple for safe keeping, and a book curse was placed for extra protection.

 Library of Alexandria

-The library at Alexandria, Egypt, was renowned in the third century BCE while kings Ptolemy I Soter and Ptolemy II Philadelphus reigned.
-The library included a museum, garden, meeting areas and of course reading rooms (Lyons, 2011, p.
-26-27).
+The Library at Alexandria, Egypt, was renowned in the third century BCE while kings Ptolemy I Soter and Ptolemy II Philadelphus reigned.
+The library included a museum, garden, meeting areas and of course reading rooms.
 The Great Library, as it is known, was one of many in Alexandria.
-Beginning at its inception through the first century BCE Alexandria was a well known center for learning, the quantity and quality of the libraries speak to this renown (Murray, 2009, p.
-17).
-Alexandria was the intellectual capital of the Western world through the third century CE.
-According to a primary source, every ship that came to Alexandria was required to hand over their books to be copied, and the copies would be returned to the owner.
-The library would keep the original.
-The librarians at Alexandria collected, copied, and organized scrolls from all around.
-The Library of Alexandria was damaged by various disasters over time, including fire and earthquake.
-While there are popular stories about how the library was burned, most of these are more myth than fact.
+From its inception around the second century BCE, Alexandria was a well-known center for learning.
+It earned renown as the intellectual capital of the Western world up through the third century CE.
+The librarians at Alexandria collected, copied, and organized scrolls from across the known world.
+According to a primary source, every ship that came to Alexandria was required to hand over their books to be copied, and the copies would be returned to the owner, the library keeping the original.
+The Library of Alexandria was damaged by various disasters over time, including fire, invasion, and earthquake.
+Scholars believe the collection slowly diminished over time due to theft and efforts to remove it ahead of invading armies.
+While there are popular stories about how the library was ultimately destroyed, most of these are more myth than fact.